 DinoFest 1998

-Dinofest Book
+Cover of Dinofest Book

 DinoFest was a series of big get-togethers for dinosaur fanatics, held in 1994, 1996, and 1998.
 I was able to attend the 1998 session, which was held in Philadelphia and sponsored by the Philadelphia Academy of Natural Sciences.
 I went to DinoFest '98 with a couple of friends from on-line, Troy Britain and Don Frack.
 Together, the three of us had a lot of fun prowling around the Academy's own museum and the fossil exhibits at DinoFest.
 We also took a day-trip to the American Museum of Natural History, and had even more fun there.